alecramsay/pg/docs/_pages/example.markdown

 map-width: 700
 ---

-This is an annotated example of the analysis of a state's political geography, using North Carolina as an example.

-<p style="color:DodgerBlue;">Annotations below are shown in square brackets like this.</p>
+<p style="color:DodgerBlue;">This is an annotated example of the analysis of a state's political geography, using North Carolina as an example.
+The annotations below are shown in blue text like this.</p>

 <!-- SUMMARY ANALYSIS -->

 <p style="color:DodgerBlue;">At the top is a textual summary of the trade-offs.
 That is not shown here.</p>

 {% assign xx = page.xx %}
+{% include {{ xx }}_summary.html %}

 <p style="color:DodgerBlue;">Then the ratings for the official and the five notable maps that maximize proportionality,
 competitiveness, minority representation, compactness, and splitting are then compared to the ratings of the root map.</p>